missystem/422gpx/configuration/meeting.md

    - Missy and Donna: Still working on flask and heroku
    - Xuehai: Testing skeleton and all modules
    - Lindsay: working on html files

+---

+### Thursday - Oct 22nd
+* **Prep For Submissoin**:
+   - Missy and Donna: fixed flask and html
+   - Xuehai: Create a new API
+   - Lindsay: fix hosting on Heroku